cosmic-frey/Kiroween-Hackathon/README.md

  It's BACK!*
 *To take care of you!
 (Just, try not to kill it – again ...)

 Introducing Tamaghosty!
 Having grown up (and been resurrected), you now know that caring for each other is just as important.

+## Demo Video:

+## Feature Stills:

 ## Inspiration:
 I was inspired to create this project after reading through the Kiroween Hackathon Submission guidelines.
 As this was my first Hackathon (and first solo Hackathon) I wanted to make sure that I fully understood the entry and judging criteria.

+I decided rather arbitrarily that the Ressurection and Costume Contest categories would be the most enjoyable for me, and then spent about a week agonising over what to choose.
+Originally I had the idea to recreate Flappy Bird but with a more spooky theme, however as I'll be attending The HackSussex GameJam soon, I decided to steer clear of anything video game related.

 ### From the [Kiroween Webpage:](https://kiro.dev/blog/kiroween-2025/)

 "The challenge is to build a working app using Kiro, inspired by a set of spooky categories to get you in the Halloween spirit.
 We wanted to keep these open-ended so you can build what excites you the most, and inspiring enough to bring out some really cool and unique app ideas: